anoma/anoma/tech-specs/src/explore/design/ledger/front-running.md

  * The fee payer must have sufficient balance to pay
  * The sum of all gas limits of transactions to be included cannot exceed the total gas limit of the block.
+ * The ciphertext public key must be checked for validity (handled by Ferveo)

 We note a few things above.
 Firstly, it is not required that the encrypted payload be a valid transaction or even able to be decrypted.
 In either case,